-One of a Japan's largest energy companies, JERA, uses Xakia to empower its legal team with at-a-glance insights to optimize its resources and improve efficiency.
+One of a Japan's largest energy companies, JERA, uses Xakia's matter management software to empower its legal team with at-a-glance insights to optimize its resources and improve efficiency.

 Deputy General Counsel Angela Yuen said: “I love the dashboard, but I also love running the reports.
 I love playing with the different filters and then seeing what I can produce and then what information I can draw from the data that has been entered.
 I find that quite fulfilling … I’m very proud of our team and what we are doing.”